Residency for Tuition Purposes: All Policies & Exceptions

 - Any form of proof of physical presence in Utah submitted is subject to review; acceptance is not guaranteed.

-- For parents with Utah state tax returns TC-40 that answers “N” under “Full-yr Resident?” for the most recent tax year:
+- For parents with Utah state tax returns TC-40 that answers “N” under “Full-yr Resident?” for the filing from most recently completed tax year:

-- A copy of their Utah state tax return TC-40 with “Full-yr Resident” marked “Y” for the most recent tax year (see example here)
+- A copy of their Utah state tax return TC-40 with “Full-yr Resident” marked “Y” for the filing from most recently completed tax year (see example here)

 - Copy of the Utah parent’s Utah valid driver’s license (See Domiciliary Tie Deadlines here)